Château Pabus’ Grand Ambitions

 All this effort is for a few hundred litres of a wine with attention lavished on it like a prince.

-Château Pabus is a top Bordeaux, to be discovered connaisseurs.
+Château Pabus is a top Bordeaux to be discovered by connaisseurs.

-Mr. Robert S. Dow and the Château Pabus team do not not compromise when it comes to making exceptional ‘niche wines’ this progress can be measured with all the upcoming vintages.
+Mr. Robert S. Dow and the Château Pabus team do not compromise when it comes to making exceptional wines.

 Perfect Conditions for a Superior Merlot